Useful Info & Links

 Other than those complaints which are immediately resolved, every complaint of misconduct by an employee will be investigated.

-Complaints received in the troops will be referred to the Office of the Inspector General at DHSMV Headquarters in Tallahassee, for review and investigative assignment.
+Complaints received in the troops will be referred to the Office of the Inspector General at FLHSMV Headquarters in Tallahassee, for review and investigative assignment.
 The department will contact the complainant by letter to acknowledge receipt of the complaint.

 Complaints of a routine nature will generally be assigned to FHP Troop investigators.
 More serious or complex matters will normally be investigated by the Office of the Inspector General.